 This perspective is clear, and in my view very attractive.
 On the practical side, however, it seems very difficult to come up with a reliable pricing mechanism that does justice to the basic idea.
 Merely setting up an SPDC seems insufficient, since it provides no guarantee that there will be an actual, well-functioning, market for its rights.

 In particular, the fact that a development proposal has commercial potential does not by itself ensure that a market will form.
-Indeed, a typical case of eminent domain for economic development will arise from planning measures that set up a de facto development monopoly, e.g., by specifying the development project in such detail that only a specific party will be interested in carrying it out.
+Indeed, a typical case of eminent domain for economic development will arise from planning measures that set up a de facto development monopoly, e.g. by specifying the development project in such detail that only a specific party will be interested in carrying it out.
 This designated developer – the future beneficiary of the taking – might also have been active during the planning process, perhaps even as the primary author of the plans.

 It seems largely unrealistic to think that other potential developers will be interested in competing for rights that are packaged to facilitate a specific development project undertaken by a specific party.
 Hence, to work in practice, it seems that the SPDC proposal needs to be accompanied by significant reforms in planning law.
-The overarching challenge is to organise planning so that it becomes market facilitating and owner empowering, not a tool for powerful special interests to assume control over property owned by weaker parties.
+The overarching challenge is to organize planning so that it becomes market facilitating and owner empowering, not a tool for powerful special interests to assume control over property owned by weaker parties.

 As an illustration of this challenge, as well as its subtle interaction with the takings issue, I think it is illuminating to look back in history, to the so-called mill acts, which were a source of great controversy in many US states throughout the 19th century.
 The typical mill act provided a framework for managing jointly owned water resources, in many cases also by empowering the government to sanction takings that would transfer water rights from one private party to another.

-In some cases, the private takings arising from this were pure economic development takings, allowing a commercial company with little or no prior connection to the land the right to condemn essential water resources wanted for economic development, e.g., hydroelectric plants.
-However, in other cases, private takings were sanctioned to provide shared benefits to the affected property owners, as well as other water users, as a community, e.g., by preventing holdouts from blocking the construction of grist mills to serve local farming needs.
-In yet other cases, the use of eminent domain was meant to empower the owners of the most valuable water rights, by granting them access to ancillary rights, e.g., the right to flood their upstream neighbours by constructing dams.
+In some cases, the private takings arising from this were pure economic development takings, allowing a commercial company with little or no prior connection to the land the right to condemn essential water resources wanted for economic development, e.g. hydroelectric plants.
+However, in other cases, private takings were sanctioned to provide shared benefits to the affected property owners, as well as other water users, as a community, e.g. by preventing holdouts from blocking the construction of grist mills to serve local farming needs.
+In yet other cases, the use of eminent domain was meant to empower the owners of the most valuable water rights, by granting them access to ancillary rights, e.g. the right to flood their upstream neighbors by constructing dams.

 In my opinion, it is inappropriate to group together all these kinds of property interferences and treat them as though they are the same.
 Indeed, only the first kind of interference mentioned here qualifies as a typical economic development taking as I use that term.
 Interestingly, state courts also varied greatly in their assessments of legitimacy with respect to different kinds of private takings empowered by mill acts.